readium/cli/docs/serve.md

 | ---- | ----------- |
 | `--s3-region` | Region for the S3 service.
 Defaults to `auto`. |

-## Using Google Cloud Storage
+## Using GCS

-In addition to S3, the `serve` command also supports Google Cloud Storage (Google Cloud Storage).
+In addition to S3, the `serve` command also supports GCS (Google Cloud Storage).

-Unlike S3, support for GCS relies on configuration handled through the [Google Cloud CLI](https://cloud.google.com/cli) rather than flags when calling the Readium CLI.
+Unlike S3, support for GCS relies on configuration handled through [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) rather than flags when calling the Readium CLI.
+If running this project in e.g. [Google Cloud Run](https://cloud.google.com/run), the credentials will be automatically loaded.

 ### Example